nipraxis/textbook/choosing_editor.md

 open-source cross-platform general text editor.

 No doubt you want to know what your instructors use for their daily work?
 No?
-Well, in any case, the answer is that Matthew and JB use vim.
+Well, in any case, the answer is that most of us use Vim.

 ## vim